qiboteam/qibo-cloud-backends/doc/source/tutorials.rst

 Submit the circuit
 ~~~~~~~~~~~~~~~~~~

 Let us run a circuit with `verbatim_circuit=True` on an Amazon Braket device, using IQM Garnet as an example.
-Here, when `verbatim_circuit=True`, the circuit is submitted as is onto the Amazon Braket device.
-The device expects to receive a circuit that is written in native gates with qubits in the range of the device.
-For IQM Garnet, the native gates are `CZ` and `PRX` gates.
-IQM Garnet has qubits indexed from 1 to 20.

-Let us run a circuit with `verbatim_circuit=True` on an Amazon Braket device, using IQM Garnet as an example.
 When `verbatim_circuit=True`, the circuit is submitted as is onto the Amazon Braket device.
 The device expects to receive a circuit composed of its native gates only and with entangling gates that respect its connectivity (entangling gates can be executed only on qubit pairs that are physically connected on the chip).
 For IQM Garnet, for instance, the native gates are `CZ` and `PRX` and the connectivity is a square lattice of 20 qubits.